woman doing yoga

 Importance of Gentle Exercises

 Gentle exercises play a critical role in your recovery.
 They help improve circulation, aid in digestion, and can even boost your mood.
 Plus, they provide a way for you to regain lost strength without putting too much strain on your body.
+To be more detail:

 • Improves circulation and prevents blood clots